 9.2.1 Verification of Implemented EEMs for Buildings with Energy Targets.
 Upon implementation of EEMs, the building’s EUI shall be monitored until one full year’s data demonstrate that energy targets have been met.

 9.2.2 Verification of Implemented EEMs for Buildings without Energy Targets.
 Upon implementation of EEMs, the affected end-use systems shall be monitored for one year to verify EEM energy savings.
 The qualified energy auditor or qualified person shall review the results of the EEM energy monitoring and certify that the energy savings of the package of EEMs meets or exceeds 75% of the energy savings projected in the energy audit as required.

-9.2.3 Verification of Implemented EEMs for Buildings without Comprehensive Energy Meters.
-Upon implementation of EEMs, the affected end-use systems shall be monitored for one year to verify EEM energy savings.
-The qualified energy auditor or qualified person using methods International Performance Measurement & Verification Protocol options A-D.
+For buildings unable to meet the requirements of section 5.2 Building Energy Monitoring, the qualified energy auditor or qualified person shall provide verification using the methods of the International Performance Measurement & Verification Protocol11 options A-D.

 9.3 Compliance.
-The qualified person shall complete the compliance documentation as required in Section 4.Normative Annex Z.
+The qualified person shall complete the compliance documentation as required in Normative Annex Z.

 10. RESIDENTIAL BUILDINGS AND DWELLING UNITS

+Section 10 , not adopted

 11. REFERENCES